Grace335/CODTECH-Task3/README.md

 ##

 ### Project Overview: **Throw Your Thought**

-**Project Name**: Throw Your Thought
-**Purpose**: This project is designed to create an interactive platform where users can both share and explore ideas.
+   This project is designed to create an interactive platform where users can both share and explore ideas.
 It provides a simple and engaging interface for writing, reading, and discovering blogs and articles.

 ### Key Features: